 Hollow And Light Bones

-According to The Royal Society, the lighter bones minimize the energy required for flight.
-It’s also explained how the evolution of birds, including parrots, has been characterized by several weight-saving adaptations that allow parrots to flee from danger and move quickly.
+It also explains how the evolution of birds has been characterized by several weight-saving adaptations that allow parrots to move quickly and flee from danger.

-Many of a parrot’s weight-saving adaptations are reflected in the bird’s bone shape, which strengthens and stiffens the skeleton.
+Many of a parrot’s weight-saving adaptations are reflected in the bone shape, which strengthens and stiffens the skeleton.

 Parrot Respiratory System

-In addition to the lungs, parrots have air sacs that store inhaled air.
+In addition to lungs, parrots have air sacs that store inhaled air.
 They keep the lungs supplied with oxygenated air, increasing the parrot’s ability to store it.

 Digestive System of Parrots